Home

 There are a number of generic strategies for managing immunopathology.
 The following measures, particular to diarrhea may also be helpful:

 • Take plenty of fluids – Diarrhea can quickly cause dehydration which may result in the need for emergency care.
-The fluid and electrolytes lost during diarrhea need to be replaced promptly because the body cannot function without them Although water is extremely important in preventing dehydration, it does not contain electrolytes.
+The fluid and electrolytes lost during diarrhea need to be replaced promptly because the body cannot function without them.
+Although water is extremely important in preventing dehydration, it does not contain electrolytes.
 Broth and soups that contain sodium, and fruit juices, soft fruits, or vegetables that contain potassium, help restore electrolyte levels.
+The water article describes a rehydration solution containing electrolytes.

 Physicians should be aware that when diarrhea is caused by Clostridium difficile, Lomotil or Imodium are not used for managing diarrhea.
 C. difficile is an infection usually acquired in a hospital setting following standard dosing of broad-spectrum, macrolide antibiotics.
 The MP antibiotics are not known to cause C. difficile.